Best Joe Rogan Podcasts Updated Regularly

 #2212 Jelly Roll

-In episode #2212, Joe Rogan talks with Jelly Roll, the country and hip-hop artist known for his unique fusion of genres and raw storytelling.
-Jelly Roll shares his journey from a challenging upbringing to finding purpose and success in music, discussing how personal struggles with addiction, incarceration, and mental health influenced his songs.
-The conversation touches on redemption, resilience, and the role of music as an emotional outlet.
-Jelly Roll’s openness about transformation, connecting with fans, and the healing power of his lyrics highlights his mission to inspire those facing similar struggles.
+Jelly Roll — the country and hip-hop artist known for his raw storytelling — shares his journey from a challenging upbringing to finding purpose and success in music.
+He discusses addiction, incarceration, mental health, redemption, resilience, and the healing power of his lyrics for fans facing similar struggles.

 #2211 Michael Shellenberger

-In episode #2211, Joe Rogan hosts Michael Shellenberger, who discusses pressing issues around environmentalism, energy policy, and the impact of ideological perspectives on climate solutions.
-Shellenberger critiques mainstream environmental narratives, advocating instead for practical, balanced approaches to climate challenges, including nuclear energy as a sustainable option.
-He delves into the social and economic impacts of policies aimed at reducing fossil fuel use, addressing how they can unintentionally harm vulnerable populations.
-The conversation emphasizes a need for solutions that balance environmental concerns with human development and energy reliability.
+Michael Shellenberger discusses environmentalism, energy policy, and ideological perspectives on climate solutions.
+He critiques mainstream environmental narratives, advocates for nuclear energy as a sustainable option, and addresses how policies aimed at reducing fossil fuels can unintentionally harm vulnerable populations.

 #2210 Calley Means & Casey Means, MD

-Casey and Calley Means discuss the impact of modern diet and lifestyle on health, focusing on processed foods, chronic diseases, and their link to inflammation and metabolic dysfunction.
-They emphasize the importance of a nutrient-dense, whole-food diet and delve into the role of food quality—particularly meat quality—in influencing physical and mental well-being.
-Both advocate for better food labeling and access to healthier food options, highlighting how lifestyle changes can drastically reduce chronic health issues and promote overall wellness.
+Casey and Calley Means discuss the impact of modern diet and lifestyle on health — processed foods, chronic diseases, inflammation, and metabolic dysfunction.
+They emphasize nutrient-dense whole food diets and advocate for better food labeling and access to healthier options, with specific focus on meat quality and its effects on physical and mental well-being.

 If you’re looking for podcasts like Joe Rogan, click here!